 Take-off and climb

-Mixture must be fully rich before take-off.
-EGT for most non turbo engines will range from 1100 - 1250°F and for most turbo engines from 1200 - 1350°F. Make sure to stay below 1350°F at all times.
+The mixture must be fully rich before take-off.
+EGT for most non turbo engines will range from 1100 - 1250°F and for most turbo engines from 1200 - 1350°F. You have to make sure to stay below 1350°F at all times.

-If climbing is continued over 3000 ft start reducing the mixture control to keep the mixture from getting to rich.
-If the mixture gets to lean the RPM will start to drop and the engine runs a little rough.
+If climbing is continued over 3000 ft start reducing the mixture control to keep the mixture from getting too rich.
+If the mixture gets too lean the RPM will start to drop and the engine is going to run a little rough.
 This rough running is caused by mixture differences among the cylinders (carburetted engines) and not by detonation as some may think.
 Enrichen the mixture gently until you get to the point where the engine runs smooth again.
-Do keep an eye on EGTs.
+Advise: do keep an eye on the EGTs.

 High altitude take-off

-A reduced air density will lead to a richer mixture.
+A reduction in air density will lead to a richer mixture.
 Leaning is therefore needed to keep the engine running smoothly during these take-offs and climbs.